jw2249a/2017-bayes-audit/2017-code/README.md

 ### Reported CVRs file

-A reported cvrs file will have a name of the form
+A reported cvrs file has a name of the form

-    2-reported/22-reported-cvrs/reported-cvrs-<pbcid>.csv
+    2-reported/22-reported-cvrs/reported-cvrs-PBCID.csv

+where PBCID is the paper ballot collection id.
-possibly with a version label.
+This file name may also have a version label.
 An example filename: ``reported-cvrs-DEN-A01.csv``.
 This file may be produced by the tabulation equipment.

 A **reported cvrs file** is a CSV format file containing a number of